astropy/astroquery/docs/esa/hsa.rst

       1342205056
       1342205057

-Retrieve a VOTable with the observation IDs of a given region
+Retrieve a VOTable with the observation IDs of a given region.

 9. Procedure example